fazland/FazlandElasticaBundle/Resources/doc/cookbook/custom-properties.md

 ##### Custom Properties

-Since FOSElasticaBundle 3.1.0, we now dispatch an event for each transformation of an object into an Elastica document which allows you to set custom properties on the Elastica document for indexing.
+Since FazlandElasticaBundle 3.1.0, we now dispatch an event for each transformation of an object into an Elastica document which allows you to set custom properties on the Elastica document for indexing.

-Set up an event listener or subscriber for `FOS\ElasticaBundle\Event\TransformEvent::POST_TRANSFORM` to be able to inject your own parameters.
+Set up an event listener or subscriber for `Fazland\ElasticaBundle\Event\TransformEvent::POST_TRANSFORM` to be able to inject your own parameters.

 ```php